olsenlabmit/BCDB/README.md

 3. cd platform
 4. python tool.py

-Refer to the video Tutorial.mp4 for a brief demonstration of the search, download, and visualization capabilities of this tool.
+Refer to the video Tutorial.mp4 for a brief demonstration of the search, download, and visualization capabilities.